(last car admitted into the preserve at 4:00PM)

 (last car admitted into the preserve at 4:30PM)

-West Palm Beach, FL –Lion Country Safari ranked among the top 10 safari parks in the United States by the USA Today’s “10Best” Readers' Choice contest.
+Lion Country Safari ranked 5th among the top 10 safari parks in the United States by the USA Today’s “10Best” Readers' Choice contest.
 Ranked by popular vote, supporters chose from 20 of the top nominated wildlife parks selected by experts in the zoo and travel field.
-Lion Country Safari is the only park in Florida to be named among the top 10 safari parks and has earned a spot on the list four years in a row.
+Lion Country Safari is the only park in Florida to be named among the top 10 safari parks and has earned a spot on the list five years in a row.

-The list, released on June 4th, 2021 on 10best.com, ranks the top 10 parks to view exotic and endangered species from around the world.
+The list, released on June 3rd, 2022, on 10best.com, ranks the top 10 parks to view exotic and endangered species from around the world.
 Lion Country Safari has been bringing the safari experience to families from across the country and across the world since 1967.
 Lion Country Safari is also unique in that the park not only displays animals in large herds, as many safari and wildlife parks do, but is also currently home to the largest herd of zebra on record in the western hemisphere, one of the largest herds of giraffe in the United States, and a large herd of rhinos with a long history of breeding success.

-Read more here: https://www.10best.com/awards/travel/best-safari-park/
+Read more here: https://www.10best.com/awards/travel/best-safari-park-2022/

-At $59.99 plus tax, per adult and $49.99 plus tax, per child (ages 3-12), this pass grants unlimited admission through August 31, 2021 to Lion Country Safari, Miami Seaquarium, and Zoo Miami.
+At $59.99 plus tax, per adult and $49.99 plus tax, per child (ages 3-12), this pass grants unlimited admission through August 31, 2022 at Lion Country Safari, Zoo Miami, and Cox Science Center and Aquarium.
 Annual Pass holders of these attractions will be eligible to purchase this pass for only $34.99 plus tax, per adult, and $24.99 plus tax, per child.
-For more information on the Summer Savings Pass, visit www.summersavingspass.com
+For more information on the Summer Savings Pass visit www.summersavingspass.com

 Lion Country Safari